What to consider when exchanging currency

 1. Plan ahead for international trips

 Before heading overseas, research your destination’s currency and exchange rate options.
-Many banks allow you to order foreign currency ahead of time, saving you from the poor exchange rates and high fees at airports or in tourist-heavy areas.
-If your bank offers international ATM withdrawal with low fees, consider using this option to access local currency while traveling.
+Many banks allow you to order foreign currency ahead of time, saving you from the poor exchange rates and high fees at airports or tourist-heavy areas.

 Financial institutions sometimes offer special travel accounts or debit cards with reduced fees for foreign transactions.
-Check with your bank to see if they offer international-friendly options that can help you save money while abroad.
+Check with your bank to see if it provides any international-friendly options.

 2. Credit cards with no foreign transaction fees